History

 Egon Schiele, Russian Prisoner of War (Grigori Kladjishuli), 1916, Art Institute of Chicago, Chicago, IL, USA.

-In 1915 artist Egon Schiele went to war.
-He survived the fights but lost his battle with influenza which took over Europe after the war and killed more people than the war itself.
-The 28-year-old Schiele along with his wife Edith were two of its approximately 40 million victims.
+In 1915, artist Egon Schiele went to war.
+He survived the fights but lost his battle with influenza, which took over Europe after the war and killed more people than the war itself.
+The 28-year-old Schiele and his wife Edith were two of its approximately 40 million victims.

 The Futurists